What we are looking for:

 1.2.2 ‘Climate Change and Health Services’

-These contributions can be original research articles, reviews, essays or editorials.
+These contributions can be original research articles, reviews, or essays.
 The Journal of Health Services Research & Policy currently wishes to provide a platform to reflect critically and analytically on the challenges for health services brought about by climate change.

 Contributions should explore the impact of climate change on health services and the ways in which health systems can prepare for the challenges brought about by climate change.
 We welcome contributions that offer original insights, critical perspectives or present new research addressing such themes as: